 Completing an internship during your time at CSP is a great way to apply what you have learned in the classroom in a professional environment.
 Employers have also indicated being more likely to hire someone with internship experience.

-Use the information found on this page, or view this Internships for Academic Credit to help guide you as you prepare to obtain and complete an internship.
+Use the information found on this page, or view this Internships for Academic Credit overview to help guide you as you prepare to obtain and complete an internship.

 Ready to register your internship?
 Click Here!
 Please note, there is specific information you will need to provide when registering.
 Use this optional Internship for Academic Credit Worksheet as a guide (no need to turn in the worksheet).